zicodeng/coding-standards/README.md

 * Block Code
 	* Put `<?php` and `?>` tags in its own line
+	* Closing PHP blocks should match the same indentation level as the opening block
-	* Do not indent it
+	* Do not indent its containing code
 	* For example:
 	```
 	<!-- Recommended -->